 In 2012, Dr. Jules Lajoie of Comtek Ltd reinterpreted the 2002 UTEM data completed by Falconbridge at the Sandy target.
-When Dr. Lajoie replotted the data using point normalized profiles the anomaly showed a very strong increasing response to the south off the survey area and suggested a depth of approximately 250 metres.
+When Dr. Lajoie replotted the data using point normalized profiles the anomaly showed a very strong increasing response to the south off the survey area.

 In November 2014 Fjordland commissioned ground geophysical surveys including magnetics and a UTEM survey over the Sandy conductor extending south of the original survey.
 The UTEM survey consisted of 22.3 line-kilometres both inside and outside a large loop to measure both horizontal and vertical conductors.
-An in-house ground magnetics survey totaling 42 line-kilometres was also completed over the area.
+An inhouse ground magnetics survey totaling 42 line-kilometres was also completed over the area.